Delete and Reconnect the Agent in Alation¶

 The Agent software remains on the host machine where you installed it (unless it has been removed or uninstalled separately).
 You can reconnect it later, if desired.

-To delete the Agent from Alation:
+To delete an Agent from Alation:

 In Alation, click on the Settings gear icon in the top right corner.
 This opens the Admin Settings page.